 3.3.3 Minimum of three reportable research publications or one reportable book (or produce an equivalent body of non-traditional research outputs such as original creative works and curated public exhibitions/events); and or be a named recipient awarded a minimum of $150,000 of HERDC research income in the previous three audited collection years (research income or publications).
 Supervisors must maintain this minimum level of research activity in order to retain registered status;

 3.3.4 Completion of the USC HDR supervisor’s induction prior to applying for registration.

 3.4 Exemptions to supervisor eligibility criteria can only be granted by the Research Degrees Committee or Chair, acting on behalf of the committee, on the recommendation of the relevant staff PPR supervisor.
 An exemption may be granted where the researcher has not met all of the criteria for inclusion in the Register, but where there is clear evidence of research capability.
-The Office of Research will maintain a record of granted exemptions.
+The Graduate Research Office will maintain a record of granted exemptions.

 4. Supervision panel

 4.1 All HDR candidates must have a minimum of two registered supervisors: a principal supervisor and a co-supervisor.

 4.1.1 Researchers and other advisors who do not meet the supervisor eligibility criteria may participate on supervision panels as consultant supervisors in addition to at least two registered supervisors.

 4.1.2 When a candidate is located partly at an external organisation, a consultant supervisor who is a member of the external organisation is appointed.